BdR76/CSVLint/docs/readme.md

 and end of the list to see if there are any participants with fewer or more than 3 measurements.

+When you disable sorting, the resulting list of values will be in the order as each values was first found in the dataset.

 Convert to SQL
 --------------
 Convert the currently selected CSV file to an SQL script that creates a database